calvinhendriks/MKW-LAN-Brainslug/README.md

 ## 6. Details
 - The KameKLoader looks for Loader.bin inside sd:/varietypack/boot/loader.bin.
 This is hardcoded becaused the loader was originally made for Variety Pack V3.
 - For the same reason, Loader.bin looks for E/J/P/K.bin inside varietypack/ on the iso.
 Therefore, the replacements that Emvolution does should place these binaries there.
 - E/J/P/K.bin looks for lecode-XXX.bin inside the rel/ folder on the iso.
-Make sure emvolution puths the lecode-XXX.bin there!
+Make sure emvolution puts the lecode-XXX.bin there!

 ## 7. Module Descriptions
 Inside the bslug folder you will find 8 brainslug modules.
 Here is a short description: